-In the development of the Action Plan, the City solicited applications through the 2023-2024 Notice of Funds Availability (NOFA) process from non-profit community-based organizations (CBOs), and City Departments for housing, community and economic development projects.
+In the development of the Action Plan, the City solicited applications through the 2024-2025 Notice of Funds Availability (NOFA) process from non-profit community-based organizations (CBOs), and City Departments for housing, community and economic development projects.
 Applications were submitted and reviewed for eligibility by the City.
-A public meeting to review and discuss the applications received were before the CDBG Ad-Hoc Committee on March 7, 2023 .
+A public meeting to review and discuss the applications received were before the CDBG Ad-Hoc Committee on March 7, 2024.
 The Ad-Hoc Committee provided all applicants an opportunity to present their programs or projects and others in attendance an opportunity to comment on the applications.
 The following organizations and City Departments presented their applications:

-- Sunrise Church of California
+- Inland Fair Housing Mediation Board

 - Legal Aid of San Bernardino County

+- National Council for Negro Women Bethune Center

 - Rialto Family Health Services

-- Working Dogs for Warriors

-- National Council for Negro Women Bethune Center

-- Inland Fair Housing Mediation Board
+- Stronger Together Now IE

+- Sunrise Church of California

-- City of Rialto Community Services Department
+- City of Rialto Parks, Recreation & Community Services Department

-- City of Rialto Engineering
+- City of Rialto Engineering Department

-- City of Rialto Housing Division